Can I ignore my husband's will and divide his estate differently?

 Answer:

-Here, you have the right of election and if you choose, you can opt against your husband’s will.
-In order for you exercise your right of election, you must file the election for the elective share within 1 month after the time period for filing creditor claims.
-Further, claims against the estate are barred if not filed with the court or verified to the personal representative within six months after the date of the first publication of notice to creditors.
+You must file your election for the elective share within one month after the period for filing creditor claims ends.
+Claims against the estate must be filed with the court within six months of the first notice to creditors.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.